Things to Know Before Using Henna Hair Dye

-Having tried all colors of henna, from bright red to black, and getting asked often how to color hair naturally and safely, I enjoy telling about henna as hair dye.
-First, let's get acquainted with what henna is and how it functions as a hair dye.
+Having tried all colors of henna, from bright red to black, and being often asked how to color hair naturally and safely, I enjoy talking about henna as hair dye.

 What is henna?

-Henna is purportedly a safe alternative for coloring, but it has two major downsides, as if the messiness and long prep and cure time weren't enough of a deterrent:
+Henna is purportedly a safe alternative for coloring, but it has two notable downsides as if the messiness and long prep and cure time weren't enough of a deterrent.

-- Secondly, if your hair was two-toned, it will not bring the shades together to blend them.
-Dark roots you want light red to match the blonde hair you're wanting to turn red?
-Henna will not necessarily make them blend.
-This goes back to the previous point - henna will not lift a hair to a lighter shade, so if you have multiple tones now, prepare to have multiple tones after.
-This can look great, still, but simply know what to expect.
+If your hair were two-toned, it would not bring the shades together to blend them.
+This distinction goes back to the previous point - henna will not lift a hair to a lighter shade, so if you have multiple tones now, prepare to have multiple tones after.
+This can look great, still, but know what to expect.

 Henna as a hair dye can be a great choice when wanting something as raw as it comes to change or even enhance your hair color.

-However, if you come out with a hair-do that's a hair-don't, after all, note that you shouldn’t use permanent dye atop henna.
-That's right, and perhaps a big turn-off to many considering using henna: if you don’t like the color resulting from your experience with henna, limited options exist.
+However, a big turn-off to many considering using henna is that if you don't like the color resulting from your experience with henna, limited options exist.
 You could try a darker shade of henna if that suits, or you could go to a stylist, but - trust me from personal experience - no stylist will shrug her shoulders and say "no biggie" upon hearing she's helping you color over henna.

-Omiana receives regular messages asking if we offer henna or a safe hair dye alternative; currently we offer safe, pure, fun cosmetic colors, albeit not hair dyes.
-If you'd love to see that from us, do message to let us know!
+Omiana offers safe, pure, fun cosmetic colors, albeit not hair dyes.
 On the note of clean, safe products, enjoy choosing among Omiana, which has one of the best reputations for being a go-to for even the most sensitive skin and ingredient-smart people.
 Happy non-toxic living!